mehrdad-dev/Battle-of-the-Wordsmiths/README.md

 ## Dowload
 To access dataset, see [data]() folder or download the dataset from the [release]() section.
 Both ``json`` and ``csv`` format is provied for all categories, you can use them based on your need.
+For those categories/questions that do not require an answer, "none" is replaced as the answer.

 ## Citation